NamTruongTran/Appras_Bearcar_24/README.md

 # Appras_Bearcar_24

-The objective of this repository is to integrate the Isaac ROS Visual SLAM on the Bearcar.
+This repository is based on the [Arena-Rosnav](https://arena-rosnav.readthedocs.io/en/latest/) framework.
+The objective of this package is to integrate Isaac ROS Visual SLAM with the Bearcar while assessing its efficacy and robustness within the environment.

 ## Requirements